Make a Difference in Olympia - Join Us Today!

 hands holding smart phone

-We can show you how to use apps to read QR codes, identify nearby objects or turn your phone into a bright beam of light.
+Want to load apps on your smart phone?
+We can show you how to use apps to read QR codes, identify nearby objects, or even turn your phone into a bright beam of light.
+If you're interested in getting involved or exploring volunteer opportunities in Olympia, like joining the Lions Club volunteers, let us know what you are hoping to do - we are here to help.

 Find out more